 A few kind words

 “Our daughter is being well educated, listened to, valued, cared for, supported, extended and offered numerous academic, creative and cultural opportunities.
-QMC and the Primary Years Programme is helping her become a well-rounded, open-minded, empathic, giving, committed, knowledgeable and valued member of society.
+QMC and the Primary Years Programme helped her become a well-rounded, open-minded, empathetic, giving, committed, knowledgeable and valued member of society.
 She is being encouraged to engage and take responsibility for her learning, follow her interests, inquire more fully in areas of strong interest and to reflect.
-We are often impressed by the passion, dedication and commitment of staff” – Catherine McIntyre and Phil Mears, Junior School Parents.
+We are often impressed by the passion, dedication and commitment of staff” – Catherine McIntyre and Phil Mears, QMC Parents.

-“Our daughter has been at QMC since Year 2 and is now in Year 6.
-We find the Junior School a great environment for the girls, it is very welcoming and we feel part of a big family.
-The Junior School has an open door policy and this is no doubt due to the great leadership provided by Kathleen.
-Due to QMC’s influence, our daughter is an independent, resilient girl who is great at sports and also achieving academically” – Silvia Zanini and Adam Donson, Junior School Parents.
+“Our daughter has been at QMC since Year 2.
+We found the Junior School to be a great environment for the girls, it is very welcoming and we feel part of a big family.
+Due to QMC’s influence, our daughter is an independent, resilient girl who is great at sports and also achieving academically” – Silvia Zanini and Adam Donson, QMC Parents.

-“I have had two daughters attend QMC and my third daughter is currently in Year 6.
+“I have had three daughters attend QMC.
 I have seen the positive results for the start of a solid foundation.
 As a parent your daughters are given key tools to navigate life obstacles while learning the importance of kindliness, tolerance and empathy.
-The teachers are all very dedicated, who are nurturing and inspiring right from Pre-school through to Year 13.
-The positive influence from QMC has encouraged the girls to be individuals and independent” – Leigh Adgo, Junior School Parent.
+The teachers are all very dedicated, who are nurturing and inspiring right from Preschool through to Year 13.
+The positive influence from QMC has encouraged the girls to be individuals and independent” – Leigh Adgo, QMC Parent.